Golf on Fox

 Golf coverage on Fox Sports properties have occurred occasionally since 1999.
 From 1999 through 2002, its regional sports network group Fox Sports Networks (FSN) sub-licensed early-round coverage of PGA Tour events from Golf Channel (a network in which Fox was an early investor).

 From 2015 to June 2020, Fox served as the broadcaster of the national open tournaments and amateur championships of the United States Golf Association (USGA), including the U.S. Open — one of the four Men's major golf championships, under a 12-year deal.
 Coverage aired on the Fox broadcast network, Fox Sports 1, Fox Sports 2, and Fox Deportes.
 In late-June 2020, however, Fox announced that it would opt out of the contract, and sell the remainder to former USGA broadcast television rightsholder NBC Sports.

+Golf coverage returned to Fox in 2025 after the broadcaster reached an agreement with LIV Golf.

 Background

 Early Fox Sports golf involvement

 Fox Sports partnered with Greg Norman in the early 1990s to create the World Golf Tour, which would have consisted of six events televised on Fox.
 However, the proposed events were met with legal issues (including a threat by PGA Tour commissioner Tim Finchem to suspend any golfer who participates).
 In 1996, Fox acquired a minority stake in Golf Channel.

 Fox Sports bid for a portion of the PGA Tour's television rights starting in 1999.
 Although it did not gain the broadcast package (which was divided among the Big Three networks), Golf Channel would simulcast its early-round coverage on Fox's regional sports networks group Fox Sports Networks, as they had wider carriage.
 These simulcasts ended after 2002, when the PGA Tour's cable rights were acquired by ESPN and USA Network.
-Fox had also sold its minority stakes in Golf Channel and Outdoor Life Network to Comcast, as part of its acquisition of its stake in Speedvision.
+Fox had also sold its minority stakes in Golf Channel and Outdoor Life Network to Comcast, as part of a transaction that saw Fox acquire Comcast's stakes in Speedvision.

 In 2011, Fox Sports gained the rights to the CVS Caremark Charity Classic, which is an unofficial money event on the PGA Tour, and had been previously televised by Golf Channel.
 The coverage aired on Fox Sports Net, with Kraig Kann hosting.
 Fox did not renew its rights for 2012.